OutSystems/docs-support/src/enterprise/upgrade/upgrade-lifetime.md

 The LifeTime environment runs in OutSystems Cloud and shares its maintenance window with your non-production Cloud environments.
 To define the maintenance window for LifeTime, follow the steps in [Define the maintenance window for LifeTime environment](../maintenance/cloud-maintenance-window.md#define-the-maintenance-window-for-lifetime-environment).

 **My LifeTime is being upgraded.
 When can I use LifeTime again after the upgrade?**
 You will receive a notification email when the upgrade is finished.
-LifeTime will be partially unavailable during the upgrade, which means you will not be able to stage deployments, activate new cloud services, or use your LifeTime plugins and integrations.
+LifeTime will be partially unavailable during the upgrade, which means you won't be able to stage deployments, activate new cloud services, or use your LifeTime plugins and integrations.
 Having a defined maintenance window, assures your upgrades are scheduled for the time that better fits your needs.